 Does your neighborhood look a bit humdrum?
 Does it lack color and vibrancy?
 Or perhaps there are areas that need updating, like near the entrance to the neighborhood?
 Planting a perennial garden for neighbors near the entrance is one way to make the neighborhood more welcoming.

 Planting a Friendly Neighbor Perennial Garden

 Another way to rejuvenate the looks of your city block or suburban housing development involves landscaping with neighbors.
-With this type of project, you can plant perennials in the neighborhood to not only add sparkle, but also create a sense of unity.
+With this type of project, you can plant perennials in the neighborhood to not only add sparkle but also create a sense of unity.
 In a day and age when neighbors rarely know each other, this type of project can bring neighbors together.

 - Updated landscaping improves the market value of residential properties – as much as 12%.

-- Weed free, mulched perennial flowerbeds project the image of a well-cared for community.
+- Weed-free, mulched, perennial flowerbeds project the image of a well-cared for community.
 Potential home buyers want assurance their investment won’t be in an area where house values are declining.

 - Widespread use of flowering perennials in the neighborhood reflects a safe and prosperous community.
 It shows residents are comfortable outside their houses.
-Plus, it indicates they have an income level which provides the spare time to work in the garden or the means to hire help.
+Plus, it indicates they have an income level that provides the spare time to work in the garden or the means to hire help.

 - Blooming perennials breathe life into the neighborhood.
 They not only brighten up the area with vibrant color, they also attract beneficial pollinators and colorful birds.